sierikov/essential-scala/README.md

     └── task.md
 ```

-Optionall it can have an alternative solution in
+Optionally it can have an alternative solution in
 `solution.alt.scala`.
 Sometimes it also has an `extra.md`
 file with interesting question about scala semantic.